From Artificial Intelligence to Neural Networks: Technology to Make Cities Smarter

 - Assess the likelihood of each project’s implementation success

 - Select the most promising project.

 Waycare is working with cities, such as Las Vegas, and Tampa, to leverage predictive analytics and deep learning to improve traffic flow and enhance traffic safety.
 Deep learning is a branch of Machine Learning, which falls under the category of Artificial Intelligence or AI.
 While the terminology of the technology may be complicated, Waycare provides the users an intuitive and accessible visual interpretation of the outputs, which are generated using these technologies.

 Using the six-step method, Waycare works with cities to implement pilot projects, that ultimately become day-to-day state-of-the-art traffic management systems that bring proven results.

 In the following blogs, we will discuss and explain a few basic terms that comprise Waycare’s unique technology.

-Source: Smart City: 6 Steps to Successfully Transform Your City.
+Source: Smart City: Essentials for City Leaders.
 Swisscom/IMD, Lausanne, 2016.